Phnom Penh Cambodia Travel Guide

 Particularly at holy places, dressing modestly.

-Before photographing people, for kids especially.
+Before photographing people, especially children.

 Return during the wet season (June-October) to see lush green landscapes, fewer crowds, and lower prices.